 Platelet Rich Plasma

-Platelet Rich Plasma (PRP) is exactly what its name suggests.
-The substance is a by-product of blood (plasma) that is rich in platelets.
+Platelet rich plasma (PRP) is a by-product of blood (plasma) that is rich in platelets.
 Until now, its use has been confined to the hospital setting.
-This was due mainly to the cost of separating the platelets from the blood (thousands) and the large amount of blood needed (one unit) to produce a suitable quantity of platelets.
-New technology permits the doctor to harvest and produce a sufficient quantity of platelets from only 55 cc of blood drawn from the patient while they are having outpatient surgery.
+This was due mainly to the cost of separating the platelets from the blood and the large amount of blood needed to produce a suitable quantity of platelets.
+New technology permits Dr. Freimuth to harvest and produce a sufficient quantity of platelets from only 55 cc of blood, which is drawn from the patient while they are having outpatient surgery.